How to Add FAQ Schema in WordPress (2026 Guide)

 Generative Engine Optimization (GEO) is the practice of optimizing content for AI-powered search engines.
 FAQ schema plays a bigger role here than in traditional SEO.

 When Perplexity, ChatGPT search, or Google AI Overviews generate an answer, they look for structured, extractable content.
 FAQ schema provides exactly that: clean question-answer pairs in a machine-readable format.
+It pairs well with a fast, clean site, so it’s worth getting the basics of an SEO-friendly WordPress setup right before you layer schema on top.

 • Perplexity parses FAQ schema to extract direct answers for its AI-generated responses.
 Sites with structured data get cited more often in Perplexity’s source cards.